gvnadir/SailPoint-IdentityIQ/README.md

 ### How are Identity Cubes Created?

-1. Automatically through account aggregation
+1. Automatically through **Account Aggregation**
-2. Manually using Lifecycle Manager
+2. Manually using **Lifecycle Manager**

+### Identity Attributes

+- Identity data used to drive process in IdentityIQ both manual and automated
+- Standard Attributes
+  - Support basic system functionality
+  - Searchable by default
+- Extended Attributes
+  - Identity Attributes defined specifically for an installation